Simple Calculation for Speakers in Parallel

-These calculators will help you understand the total speaker load on your HiFi amplifier.
+This calculator will help you understand the total speaker load on your HiFi amplifier.
 For a better understanding of this and what to do about it, read the articles How do I Connect Multiple Speakers to my HiFi Amplifier and How to wire four HiFi speakers or How to connect 2 speakers to one amplifier or watch the video in the article Understanding Speaker Impedance.

 Note: all these calculations are for connecting manufactured speakers (boxes).
 They are not used when building your own speaker boxes and connecting multiple speakers in a cabinet using a crossover circuit.
 A crossover splits the signal into different frequencies for each of the speakers and makes the total impedance calculation complex (as impedance is frequency dependent).
 That is why speaker designers get the big money, and as installers we benefit from their expertise.